Activities

 out over the steep hillside driveway, and above the greenhouse.
 You

-come to an end at a platform down by the pond.
+come to an end at a recycled tire platform down by the woodshed.

 Water Slide